wp-seopress/wp-seopress-public/readme.txt

 7. Installation Wizard

 == Changelog ==
+= 3.8.7 =
+<a href="https://www.seopress.org/blog/og-image-post-type-custom-breadcrumbs-term-taxonomy-seopress-3-8-7/" target="_blank">Read our blog post</a>
+* NEW Import post and term metadata from Premium SEO Pack plugin (https://www.seopress.org/support/guides/import-post-and-terms-metadata-from-premium-seo-pack-to-seopress/)
+* NEW Italian translation (by entersys.it) 🇮🇹
+* NEW Custom breadcrumbs title for term taxonomy
+* NEW Custom og:image for custom post type archive
+* NEW 'seopress_remove_pro_settings_tabs' hook to hide specific SEOPress PRO settings tabs (https://www.seopress.org/support/hooks/hide-specific-pro-tabs-settings/)
+* NEW 'seopress_sitemaps_news_keywords_value' hook to filter keywords in News sitemap (https://www.seopress.org/support/hooks/filter-keywords-in-xml-news-sitemap/)
+* NEW Sol currency for schemas
+* INFO Redirections: import CSV file with comma or semicolon separator
+* INFO Improve compatibility with BeTheme WordPress theme
+* INFO Improve searchbox in Redirections CPT
+* INFO Improve compatibility with the Block Editor (Gutenberg)
+* INFO Add a warning indicator if the post is noindex on Advanced tab (SEO metabox)
+* INFO i18n translations
+* INFO "keywords in permalinks" verification removed for homepage (because no slug)
+* INFO Refactoring import tool
+* INFO Refactoring GA custom dimensions
+* INFO Display Video sitemap tab in SEO metabox only if Video sitemap option is enabled
+* INFO Update plugin updater
+* INFO Redirects are now priority over 404 if redirect identical to a 404 error from the list of redirects
+* FIX Product currency for automatic schema if manually set
+* FIX Trailing slash for News and Video XML sitemaps (no impact for SEO/Search Console)
+* FIX White label: "Remove "You like SEOPress?
+Don't forget to rate it 5 stars!" on SEOPress post type (Schemas, Redirections...)
+* FIX Display content before / after each post in RSS feeds if full text displayed
+* FIX Redirections with status "published" only are now redirected
+* FIX Import redirections from CSV whose URLs contains + signs = 3.8.6.2 =
+* FIX Redirections with WPML
+= 3.8.6.1 =
-= 3.8.6 =
+* FIX Redirections with parameters / WPML compatibility = 3.8.6 =
 * NEW Elementor Breadcrumbs widget 🎉 (PRO)
 * NEW Set a primary category for WooCommerce products 🎉 (SEO metabox, Advanced tab)